 Other medications that can lead to leukopenia include:

 - bupropion, an antidepressant and smoking cessation medication

 - immunosuppressants, such as sirolimus, mycophenolate mofetil, tacrolimus, and cyclosporine

 If a person is unsure of the generic name of the drug they are taking, and there is a chance it will affect their immune system, it is a good idea for them to consult with a healthcare professional.

-A healthcare professional will diagnose leukopenia with a blood test called a complete blood count (CBC).
+A healthcare professional will diagnose leukopenia with a complete blood count (CBC).
 A healthcare professional will take a small blood sample to perform a CBC.

 Blood consists of:

 - red cells, or erythrocytes, which transport oxygen from the lungs and release it to the cells around the body